-All indications point to 2017 as a pro-business pro-growth year, and that is good news for agencies.
+All indications point to a pro-business pro-growth year, and that is good news for agencies.
 In my most recent survey, 36% of advertising agency owners plan to increase their time and attention to improving their business development success by adding staff, investing in technology and hiring outside experts to help.
 Will you be in the 36% who grow, the 34% who miss their quota, or the 30% holding down the status quo?

-Survey shows that many agency leaders want to put more time and effort into their business development program.
+The survey shows that many agency leaders want to put more time and effort into their business development program.
 I hear it over and over again.
 And again, the next year and the next.
 If there was ever a time to go from thinking to doing, this is it.
 The opportunity will be greater as budgets increase and marketers look for new ways to improve their results agencies of every type will see the increased demand.
 But who will capitalize on it?
 Just like your clients, you must try new ways to engage and win.
 Talking about it won’t help.
 Stop procrastinating and just do it.

 We all have the tendency to swing for the fences.
 We get excited about reinvesting our time and talent into new business and with renewed confidence, we swing hard.
 Unfortunately, a home run strategy works only for a rare few.
 Play Moneyball instead.
 Try for a single and then another.
 As in the book, the big money teams can afford the best talent and the home run hitters.
 Your goal should be to focus on the opportunities that are much better suited for the agency and therefore easier to win.
 Wins create momentum, boost confidence, inspire the team.
-Winning creates the perception of vibrancy, energy and success, qualities that attract attention and interest, and get press.
+Winning creates the perception of vibrancy, energy and success, qualities that attract attention and interest and get press.
 Batter up.

 Ask for help